 Working towards a good credit score will make you more attractive to lenders and earn you better lenders rates, which guarantees you a smoother auto financing experience in this case.

-Experts typically advise lenders to make their applications for loans within a two-week period.
+Experts typically advise lenders to make their applications for loans within two weeks.
 This time allows lenders to manifest all the inquiries into your credit score as one.

 Credit score inquiries tend to lower your credit score slightly, and as such, several spaced loan applications could deal a heavy blow to your score.